The Pathological Narcissist Who Can’t Really Love

 enjoyment is not someone to love – Susan J. Elliott, J.D., M.Ed.

+Drs.
 Kernberg and Kohut are known as the “fathers” of narcissism.
 Because so many of my clients have been involved with narcissists, I have been re-reading Dr. Kernberg and Dr. Kohut.
-I was married, the first time, to an overt narcissist who gaslighted me (see my video on gaslighting HERE ) and abused me in many ways, all the while blaming it on me (one of my articles on the abusive nature of my first marriage, “Journey From Abuse” is HERE ).
+I was married, the first time, to an overt narcissist who gaslighted me (see my video on gaslighting HERE) and abused me in many ways, all the while blaming it on me (one of my articles about the disordered behavior in my first marriage, is HERE).

 Pathological versus Diagnosis